andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_Appendices/Appendix_I_ICA_Denoising.rst

 ::

-  fsl --scene melodic -ad filtered_func_data.ica
+  fsleyes --scene melodic -ad filtered_func_data.ica

 This will open a new fsleyes window with multiple axial slices and one of the components overlaid on it.
 The bottom left window displays a time-course for that component, and the bottom right window displays a power spectrum for different frequencies.